goldenstein64/tic-tac-toe-site.ts/README.md

-# Elysia with Bun runtime
+# tic-tac-toe-site2

 ## Outline

+- `/login`
+  - shows an interface for logging in
+    - with Discord
 - `/`
+  - redirects to `/login` if unauthorized
   - shows a link to a game creation API
-  - shows an interface for logging in
-    - try logging in with Discord OAuth instead of a "one-day login"
   - shows a list of lobbies
-    - shows a list of active lobbies
+    - that are active
-    - shows a list of waiting lobbies
-    - shows a list of available lobbies
-    - shows a history of past lobbies
+    - that are waiting for another player (that isn't you) to join
+    - that are waiting for you to join
+    - that are finished
 - `/create-game`
+  - redirects to `/login` if unauthorized
   - shows options for creating a new lobby
     - Player X and Player O types, human or one of three computer difficulties
   - send the user to the newly created lobby once finished
 - `/game`
+  - redirects to `/login` if unauthorized
   - shows an active or finished game
   - uses SSEs to stream the state of the board and control what players can do
   - Whenever a user starts watching the game: